Evan Bayh: Political career

+Secretary of State of Indiana (1986–1989)

 After a debate over whether he met the state's five-year residency requirement to be on the ballot, Bayh was elected secretary of state of Indiana in 1986 with 53% of the vote.

-Governor of Indiana
+Governorship (1989–1997)

 Bayh defeated former Kokomo Mayor Steve Daily in the Democratic primary of the 1988 Indiana gubernatorial election.
 He went on to defeat the incumbent lieutenant governor (Republican John Mutz) in the general election, becoming the first Democrat to serve as governor of Indiana in 20 years.
 Only 32 years old upon his election and 33 when he took office, Bayh became the youngest governor in the nation at the time.
 He was re-elected as governor in 1992, defeating State Attorney General Linley E. Pearson with 63% of the vote.